Internet rage goon

 The System: Monsterpocalypse!

 MotW is a hack of the fabulous indie darling, Apocalypse World, meaning that it takes the underlying system behind that game and redirects it toward this new genre: episodic monster-hunting in the vein of Buffy the Vampire Slayer and Supernatural.
-This is a popular thing to do – see Apocalypse World Engine for some other recent examples – and there’s even another hack that may at first sound similar, Monsterhearts, though on closer inspection they are very different games.
+This is a popular thing to do – see Powered by the Apocalypse for some other recent examples – and there’s even another hack that may at first sound similar, Monsterhearts, though on closer inspection they are very different games.
 (MotW simulates the kick-the-monster’s-ass part of Buffy, while Monsterhearts simulates the angsty teen drama part.)

 Gameplay proceeds through a series of moves, which represent discrete elements of the action.
 Players make moves when they try something difficult or risky – such as read a bad situation or kick some ass.
 Moves always work in a simple way: roll 2d6, add a statistic, and compare the total to the move’s consequences.
 A total of 7-9 is a partial success: the PC gets what they want but will suffer a consequence.
 A total of 10 or higher is a much stronger success.
 Moves influence the fiction, and they also have mechanical effects.
 They can inflict (or heal) harm – basically hit points or health (there’s a little more crunch to combat than this, with some equipment and death spiral rules, but not much).
 They can allow the player to ask questions to the Keeper (and expect honest answers).
 Or they can provide bonuses to future rolls.